RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/security/security-labs/security-lab-1.md

 3. Refreshed the page periodically until I saw the Dashboard > Summary > Environment coverage> Lambda functions at 100%
 4. Reviewed my Lambda functions, analyzed and interpreted vulnerability findings
    - Findings > All findings.
+   - > CVE-2023-32681 - requests (this opens a pane containing the vulnerability information)

+Within the information pane, under the Vulnerability details section choose the external link next to the Vulnerability ID.
 5. Remediated my Lambda function’s Package Vulnerabilities
    - On the AWS Management Console search box, searched for Lambda > list of Lambda functions > get-request function
    - Within the Lambda function code editor’s file browser, >requirements.txt and removed the version number